 - The Ovilus and similar communication devices are programmed with a bank of words and/or phonetic sounds.
 Investigators use these devices to see if spirits can string together the phonetic sounds or words to communicate with investigators.
 However, it is important to be discerning when considering this as evidence of the paranormal.
 Words on an Ovilus by themselves don't necessarily indicate you've detected a ghost since these devices sometimes chatter incessantly.
 Instead, you're looking for communication with meaning alongside other indicators of possible paranormal activity.

 Video and Photography

 Many investigators also like to record hours of video and take lots of photographs to uncover potential anomalous results, such as mists, shadows, figures, odd light, or anomalous movements.
 Some popular equipment includes:

-- Hand-held or tripod-mount high-definition cameras, like this Canon Vixia can capture and record video.
+- Hand-held or tripod-mount high-definition cameras can capture and record video.